fooof-tools/fooof/doc/api.rst

 Plots for visualizing from model objects.
 Note that these are the same plotting functions that can be called from the model objects directly.

-.. currentmodule:: specparam.plts.fm
+.. currentmodule:: specparam.plts.model

 .. autosummary::
     :toctree: generated/

     plot_model

-.. currentmodule:: specparam.plts.fg
+.. currentmodule:: specparam.plts.group

 .. autosummary::
     :toctree: generated/